THE FACTS: RANSOMWARE

 Source: U.S. Army Criminal Investigation Command

-ABOUT US: U.S. Army Cyber Command integrates and conducts cyberspace, electronic warfare, and information operations, ensuring decision dominance and freedom of action for friendly forces in and through the cyber domain and the information environment, while denying the same to our adversaries.
+ABOUT U.S. ARMY CYBER COMMAND: U.S. Army Cyber Command integrates and conducts cyberspace operations, electromagnetic warfare, and information operations, ensuring decision dominance and freedom of action for friendly forces in and through the cyber domain and the information dimension, while denying the same to our adversaries.

 ARCYBER ON TWITTER: https://twitter.com/ARCYBER

 ARCYBER ON LINKEDIN: https://www.linkedin.com/us-army-cyber-command